 All existing food businesses were required to have transitioned by 31 March 2018.
-That target had been met, however five food premises were unregistered at the end of 2018/19 resulting in compliance action against them by our Food Safety Officers.
+That target had been met, however five food premises were unregistered at the end of 2018/19 resulting in compliance action against them by our food safety officers.

 Inspection and audit targets were achieved this year, with 171 inspections/audits of food businesses undertaken.
-In addition to achieving the inspection targets, staff conducted additional workshops to facilitate takeaway businesses in their transition to new risk based plans.
-Two Chinese Stakeholder workshops were held using an interpreter in both Mandarin and Cantonese.
+In addition to achieving the inspection targets, staff conducted additional workshops to facilitate takeaway businesses in their transition to new risk-based plans.
+Two stakeholder workshops were held with an interpreter for business owners whose first language was Mandarin or Cantonese to make these more accessible.